hughbarney/atto/README.md

 2. Delete it (with ^W) or copy it (with M-W) into the kill buffer.
 3. Move the cursor to the desired location and yank it back (with ^Y).

+###Searching
+   C-S or C-R enters the search prompt, type the search string BACKSPACE - will reduce the search string, any other character will extend it C-S at the search prompt will search forward, will wrap at end of the buffer C-R at the search prompt will search backwards, will wrap at start of the buffer ESC will escape from the search prompt and return to the point of the match C-G abort the search and return to point before the search started

 ##Building on Ubuntu